fb3rasp/moviepages/README.md

 ### Searching for Movies

 Select the Search field in the 'Movies' section of the form and enter 'Star'.
 A request will be send and the top 10 results will be returned and shown in a drop down.
+You need to enter at least three characters before the search-request will be send to the remote API.

 When you continue to enter the movie title, you will see that the result set shows more and more relevant movies.

 ### Saving Movie Page